Innova Smiles logo

 Dental Emergency Guide for Marlborough: What to Do When Your Tooth Breaks or Aches

-Call our office immediately.
+Call our emergency dentist immediately.
 If a tooth is knocked out, gently rinse it (no scrubbing), place it back in the socket if possible, or store it in milk.
 Time matters—ideally, be seen within 30–60 minutes.
 For severe pain or swelling, avoid heat and call us for urgent care.

 What Is a Dental Emergency?